martinprobson/taskrunner/README.md

 ```

 ## Configuration
-The [typesafe config](https://github.com/lightbend/config) is used as a configuration engine.
+The [typesafe config](https://github.com/lightbend/config) library is used as a configuration engine.
 With application level and individual task configuration.

 ### Application Config
 Application wide config should be placed in a file called `application.conf` in the directory pointed to by the `-conf` command line option.
 The following values are